sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Analytics.md

 You pay **5$ per TB of data scanned**.
 Commonly used with QuickSight for dashboards.

-### Improvements
+### Cost / Performance Improvements
-- Comulnar data with Parquet or ORC.
+- Use optimized columnar data with Parquet or ORC.
-- Compress data
+- Compress data.
-- Partition data in S3 for easy querying *(year/month/day)*
+- Partition data in S3 for easy querying. *(path: year/month/day)*
-- Use bigger files
+- Use bigger files.

 ### Federated Query